 If you are hosting a sizeable holiday gathering, then I’m a firm believer that buffet is the way to go.
+Or really any kind of large party, whether it be a graduation celebration, engagement party, summer soiree and so on.
 And while a table laden with beautiful food is going to look great no matter what, with a bit of extra time and thought you can make the buffet a real focal point, and part of the décor.

 The number one thing to do: set it up the night before!
 Unless you need the table desperately for prep, just get it all organized a day ahead.
 Then all you have to do to the buffet the day of your party is plunk the dishes down in the predetermined spots.

 Consider a tablecloth or a runner, or maybe both.
 I love the way a runner looks layered over a tablecloth – it adds texture, and makes any patterns pop.
 I used a simple white tablecloth, and a linen washed brick-red and white colored runner on top.

 Think about creating a centerpiece of sorts, if you are going to line the dishes down both sides of the table.
 Or if you are pushing the table up against a wall (as I did here), create a festive backdrop.
 Here are some of the ideas and items you might consider for your buffet table decorations.

 You can pick a few colors to focus on, or maybe one or two colors to anchor your tablescape.
 I picked red, because I don’t think there is a more festive color, and I mixed in touches of white and brown and green.